lulis/telegram.sh/README.md

 telegram -f results.txt -m "Here are the results."

 # Or an image, giving you a preview and stuff.
-telegram -i solar_system.png # We don't need to send a message if we're
+telegram -i solar_system.png
-# sending a file.

 # Use environment variables to tell curl to use a proxy server:
 HTTPS_PROXY="socks5://127.0.0.1:1234" telegram -m "Hello, World."
-# Check the curl documentation for more info about supported proxy
-# protocols.
 ```

 ## Requirements

-Only `bash` and `curl`.
-Listing known chats with `-l` requires `jq`, but you can
+Only shell `sh` and `curl`.
-easily use this tool without this.

 ## Installation / configuration

 * Grab the latest `telegram` file from this repository and put it somewhere.
 * Create a bot at telegram:
   * Search for the user `@botfather` at telegram and start a chat with him.
   * Use the `/newbot` command to create a new bot.
-BotFather will give you a
-    token.
-Keep this.
+Keep the given token.
-* Use your telegram client to send a message to your new bot.
-Any message
+* Use your telegram client to send any message to your new bot.
-    will do.
-* Find your chat id.
-Run telegram.sh with `-l`: `telegram -t
+* Find your chat id runnung telegram.sh with `-l`: `telegram -t <TOKEN> -l`.
-    <TOKEN> -l`.
-If you have `jq` installed, it will nicely list its known chats.
-The number at the front is
-    your chat id.
-If you don't have `jq` installed, it will print a bit of
-    JSON data and tell you what to look for.
 * You now have your token and your chat id.
 Send yourself a first message:
     `telegram -t <TOKEN> -c <CHAT ID> -m "Hello there."`